sarahDH615/leaflet-challenge/README.md

 - Leaflet-Step-1
     - static
         - css
-            - style.css
+            - style.css: styling for the map
         - js
-            - logic.js
+            - logic.js: JavaScript file for processing data and building the map
-    - index.html
+    - index.html: HTML page to display the visualisation
 - Leaflet-Step-2
     - static
         - css
-            - style.css
+            - style.css: styling for the map
         - js
-            - logic.js
+            - logic.js: JavaScript file for processing data and building the map
         - data
-            - PB2002_boundaries.json
+            - PB2002_boundaries.json: JSON file containing the tectonic plate location data
-    - index.html
+    - index.html: HTML page to display the visualisation

 ### description

 This project's goal was to present data from the USGS (United States Geological Survey) on global earthquakes greater than magnitude 1, over the last 30 days from 22 March 2021.
 The representation would be done twice: once as circle markers over a Mapbox street map (step 1), and the second time as circle markers over a choice of Mapbox maps, alongside tectonic plate data (step 2).
 The following steps were taken to achieve these displays:
 - Step 1: Earthquake Visualisation
-    - read in data using d3.json()
+    - read in data from a URL using d3.json()
     - plot each earthquake as a circle marker over a street map
         - process the data for mapping
             - make radius size of circles dependant on earthquake magnitude